o-t-w/blog/src/content/blog/custom-pseudo-classes.md

     }
 ```

+That's the CSS syntax, but how do we set this up?

 ## Adding state to a custom element
 The [`.attachInternals()` method](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/attachInternals) returns an [`ElementInternals`](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals) object. `ElementInternals` has a `.states` property that returns a [`CustomStateSet`](https://developer.mozilla.org/en-US/docs/Web/API/CustomStateSet) object.

 ```js